Project underpass sets the speed limit along Bendigo’s newest arty trail.

 Raven Alice, AKA: Chantelle Lyons, takes it back to the beginning with her immersive psychedelic mural, it’s inspired by the Mycelium Network which connects trees and plants together underground.
 A truly amazing phenomenon which enabled life on earth.

 You might not have heard about this mysterious network of fungi that lives underneath our feet.
-Watch the video to get a better understanding.
+Watch the video to get a better understanding and appreciation for the idea behind this immersive mural.

 Click image to enlarge